mmmaaatttttt/personal-site/src/pages/blog/gaming-relationships-linear.md

   \\end{aligned}
 `}/>

 Once again, if your calculus is a little rusty and you can feel your eyes glazing over, fret not!
 All this is saying is that the rate at which each person's feelings change depends not only on their partner's current feelings, but their own feelings as well.
 The sliders let us control the values of _a_, _b_, _c_, and _d_ (as well as each partner's _initial_ feelings), so that you can explore a wider range of possible relationships.

-Maybe one person goes with their gut, and is strongly influenced by their own current feelings, while another person is extremely empathetic and is highly influenced by the feelings of their partner.
+In fact, all of these options for values yield four different archetypes, depending on how people respond to the feelings of themselves and their partners.
+In his book _Nonlinear Dynamics and Chaos_, Strogatz identifies four categories of people.
+For example, depending on the values of _a_ and _c_, person A could fit into one of these groups:

+1. _Eager beavers_. (_a_ > 0, _c_ > 0.)
+These people respond positively to positive feelings in themselves and their partners.
+2. _Narcissistic Nerds_. (_a_ < 0, _c_ > 0.)
+These people respond positively to their own positive feelings, but are turned off by positive feelings in their partners.
+3. _Cautious lovers_. (_a_ > 0, _c_ < 0.)
+These people respond positively to positive feelings in their partners, but are distrustful of their own positive feelings.
+4. _Hermits_. (_a_ < 0, _c_ < 0.)
+These people respond negatively to all positive feelings.

+With these archetypes in mind, play around with the above visualization and see what sorts of patterns emerge.
+What happens when two narcissists get together?
+What abou an eager beaver and a hermit?

-Unfortunately, in terms of stable healthy relationships, this model doesn't really do any better than the previous one.
-In fact, in some sense it's even more pessimistic, in that it can lead to some really horrendous looking relationships.
-See if you can create some of these:
+Unfortunately, you'll soon discover that in terms of stable healthy relationships, this model doesn't really do any better than the previous one.
+In fact, in some sense it's even more pessimistic: it can lead to some really horrendous looking relationships, including ones that both oscillate and grow exponentially!

-1. One in which each person's feelings both oscillate _and_ grow without bound.
-Not only is the couple out of sync, but their mood swings increase in strength over time.
-2. One in which each person's feelings oscillate and shrink with time.
-As before, these types of relationships stabilize, but unfortunately they tend towards mutual indifference.

 ### Relationship Dynamics: Third Model